Hells of Beppu 別府地獄めぐり

 Located in Beppu's Kannawa and Kamegawa regions, Beppu's Jigoku—also known as the Seven Hells of Beppu—got the name from the mysterious and temperamental springs here.
-Water and gas bubbled up from the land so violently that people in ancient times assumed it was cursed.
+Boiling water and gas bubbled up from the land so violently that people in ancient times loathed its presence.

 You can witness the same expulsions of gas, iron oxide-rich steam and bubbling hot mud that have continued to spook guests and locals since the beginning of time.